trattner/trattner.github.io/_posts/2021-4-24-home-to-quito.md

 I'm also re-evaluating my relationship to the working world after 7 months of funemployment.

-I'd like to re-establish a steady income stream before the year ends to maintain my choice lifestyle, to enable more flexibility, and to take responsibility for potentially starting a family someday.
+I'd like to re-establish a steady income stream before the year ends: to maintain my choice lifestyle, to enable more flexibility, and to take responsibility for potentially starting a family someday.
 [Getting a decent job](https://andytrattner.com/career-misconceptions) is the easiest way to achieve this outcome.

 However, I made the decision six years ago to eschew career ladders when I declined a dream internship offer at SpaceX.
 I chose to build out [Lean On Me](https://lean0n.me) instead, and ever since I have sought an engaging day-to-day existence over [status and financial reward](/losing-1m).